-There are two options available which authorize businesses to move ash wood products out of a quarantine area with the approval of USDA-APHIS;
+There are three options available through USDA-APHIS which authorize the movement ash wood material out of a quarantine area;

-- 1) A certificate/stamp (PPQ 540) is the most common option for moving ash wood products from a quarantine area to a non-quarantine area.
-For a certificate to be issued, ash wood products must be treated with one of the USDA-APHIS approved treatment options. - 2) A limited permit (PPQ 530) can be issued for the movement of ash wood products that have not been fully treated, per guarantine requirements.
-This occurs in certain situations when the wood product will be properly treated at an approved receiving destination.
-For example, those with a limited permit are allowed to move ash material from a quarantine area to a business in a nonquarantine area, only if the receiving business maintains a compliance agreement with USDA-APHIS.
-Compliance agreements allow businesses to receive ash material during the non-flying period of the adult EAB life cycle (typically October-March) only if all ash logs and wood waste products are treated or disposed of before the start of EAB flight season (April-September).
+1) A certificate/stamp (PPQ 540) is the most common option for moving ash wood products from a quarantine area to a non-quarantine area.
+For a certificate to be issued, ash wood products must be treated with one of the USDA-APHIS approved treatment options.

+2) A limited permit (PPQ 530) can be issued to allow the movement of ash wood that has not been fully treated, per guarantine requirements.
+This occurs in certain situations when the wood will be properly treated at the receiving destination.
+For example, those with a limited permit are allowed to move wood from a quarantine area to a facility outside of the quantine area, as long as the facility maintains a compliance agreement with USDA.

+3) Compliance agreements (PPQ 519) allow facilities to receive ash wood during the non-flying period of the adult EAB life cycle (typically October-March) only if all ash logs and wood waste products are treated or disposed of before the start of EAB flight season (April-September).